moliveme/LeetCode/README.md

 4. 4-kth-largest-el

+Design a class to find the kth largest element in a stream.
+Note that it is the kth largest element in the sorted order, not the kth distinct element.

 5. 5-check-straight-line

 You are given an array coordinates, coordinates[i] = [x, y], where [x, y] represents the coordinate of a point.
 Check if these points make a straight line in the XY plane.